HowardALandman/QTD/src/tdc7201/README.md

 Print the internal copy of the side 1 chip registers.
 Note that, if this is not immediately preceded by `read_regs1()`, the internal copy and the actual chip registers may be out of sync.

-    tof_mm2(time1,time2,count)
+    tof_mm1(time_n)

+Compute time-of-flight in seconds using Measurement Mode 1 equation.

+    tof_mm2(time1,time_n,count)

-Compute time-of-flight given Measurement Mode 2 data for two adjacent stops.
+Compute time-of-flight in seconds using Measurement Mode 2 equations.

     compute_tofs()

-Check how many pulses we got, and compute the inter-pulse time for each adjacent pair.
+Check how many pulses we got, and compute the TOF for each pulse.